 It is also assumed that prolactin levels in females majorly influence behavioral and psychological states during pregnancy, lactation, and also during menstrual cycles.

 Before understanding more about high prolactin levels in non-pregnant females, we need to know what the normal reference range is.

 |In men||5 – 19 microgram/L|

-Any increase in prolactin levels beyond the normal range are considered to be abnormal especially among men and non-pregnant women.
+Any increase in prolactin levels beyond the normal range is considered to be abnormal especially among men and non-pregnant women.

-During pregnancy, serum prolactin levels increase throughout pregnancy and reduce gradually as soon as labour begins.
-Following labour, serum prolactin levels vary depending on whether breast feeding is done or not.
+During pregnancy, serum prolactin levels increase throughout pregnancy and reduce gradually as soon as labor begins.
+Following labor, serum prolactin levels vary depending on whether breastfeeding is done or not.

-High prolactin levels during pregnancy are a common occurrence since prolactin hormone plays an essential role in maintenance of pregnancy.
-However, high prolactin levels in non pregnant females are unusual and require evaluation and treatment.
+High prolactin levels during pregnancy are a common occurrence since the prolactin hormone plays an essential role in the maintenance of pregnancy.
+However, high prolactin levels in non-pregnant females are unusual and require evaluation and treatment.

 High prolactin levels may exhibit certain signs and symptoms related to the underlying cause or may be completely asymptomatic.